rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/Sauerkraut.rst

 Directions
 ----------

-1. Clean everything: When fermenting anything, it’s best to give the good, beneficial bacteria every chance of succeeding by starting off with as clean an environment as possible.
+1. Clean everything: When fermenting anything, it's best to give the good, beneficial bacteria every chance of succeeding by starting off with as clean an environment as possible.
 Make sure your mason jar and jelly jar are washed and rinsed of all soap residue.
-You’ll be using your hands to massage the salt into the cabbage, so give those a good wash, too.
+You'll be using your hands to massage the salt into the cabbage, so give those a good wash, too.
 2. Slice the cabbage: Discard the wilted, limp outer leaves of the